oleksandrmiti/no-bus/README.md

 ## 🚀 Key Features
 - 🚩 Report missing buses with date, time, location, and reason (Cancelled or Ghost Bus)
 - 📍 Simple UI for easy reporting
 - 🔓 Open-source, privacy-friendly, and cost-efficient
+- JSON data available on GET method to /api/stats (fields: "busNumber", "date", "time", "location", "reason")

+## API
+You can get JSON file from api/stats that contains all collected data.
+Fields are:
+- "busNumber": String (Could be changed soon to integer)
+- "date": "YYYY:MM:DD"
+- "time": "HH:MM"
+- "location: String
+- "reason": "Canceled bus" || "Ghost Bus"

 # 🚀 Technologies Used
 - **Next.js** - Framework for React applications with SSR support